 We offer specialized glasses for color blindness in Manhattan

 As autumn pushes the year forwards, everyone oohs and ahs over the fiery tones of the changing fall leaves set against a vivid backdrop of summer greenery.
 But if you have color blindness, whether you visit or live in a location with fall foliage, you probably suffer from a feeling of missing out.
-At Drs Alan B. Schlussel and Christine Law, O.D., we understand – and we can help brighten your view of the world.
+At Dr. Alan Schlussel & Associates, we understand – and we can help brighten your view of the world.

 Despite the name, color blindness has nothing to do with going blind.
 It is a vision condition, more appropriately called color vision deficiency, in which the ability to discern colors is compromised.
 While colorblind individuals usually don’t see a stark black and white picture of the surrounding scenery, they do see colors differently from most people.